annemarietannengrund/ObsidianSpeechToText/README.md

 "that is not a sustainable workflow" I thought to myself.

 there where multiple solutions
-1. hadbaking wget with the models into the makefile.
+1. hard baking wget with the models into the makefile.
 (NOPE, this would also pinned version numbers and checksums, stuff that whisper handles itself)
 2. pre-bake an image that contains the models to be used (NOPE, never done that, stumbled over some overachieving stuff, too much effort)
 3. share a directory with the host machine to persist the models during runs (YEP! thats why you have a `models` folder in the project directory)